LSU vs. Florida State: Odds, spread, over/under - September 3

 LSU vs. Florida State: Odds, spread, over/under and other Vegas lines - September 3

-Camping World Stadium in Orlando, Florida is the setting for the No. 5 LSU Tigers' (0-0) matchup against the No. 8 Florida State Seminoles (0-0) on September 3, 2023, starting at 7:30 PM ET, airing on ABC.
-The Tigers are favored by 2.5 points in the matchup.
-An over/under of 56.5 points has been set for the contest.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the LSU vs. Florida State matchup.
+You will take a look at odds, spreads, over/unders and more across multiple sportsbooks for the LSU vs. Florida State matchup in this article.

 LSU vs. Florida State Game Info